kElnaDev/mschomepage-v3/README.md

   - Button wrappers => `phraseToId(CATEGORY-NAME, false)` + "-wrapper"
   - Unique logos => `phraseToId(SITE-NAME, false)`
   - Image folders => "resources/images/" + `phraseToId(CATEGORY-NAME, false)`
-- Unique logos are stored in the resources/images/CATEGORY-AS-ID folder, named in the same format as category IDs.
-Check using the `phraseToId()` function.
-The file types of these images are stored in JSON as `imageType`.
+- The file types of unique logos are stored in JSON as `imageType`.
-- Repeated logos are stored in the resources/images/general folder.
-The file path of these images are stored in the sites.json as `image`.
+- The names of repeated logos are stored in JSON as `image`.
 - The `addAutoComplete()` function is currently commented out because of CORS issues.
 We will be implementing a fix soon.
 - The node_module folder in the resources/scripts folder is there for JQuery TypeScript support.
 - The order of the fonts in _globals.scss is an artifact of a previous font order.
 I couldn't be bothered to refactor it.
 - search.scss is a mess because I didn't initially account for adding logos to the search function.
-- `.current-page` is used to indicate the current page as it was "cooler" and "clearer" than `.disabled`, which is still there should the future lead developer for this website find it more appealing.
+- A survey deemed `.current-page` "cooler" and "clearer" than `.disabled`. `.disabled` remains in case a future developer finds it more appealing.